ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 The symbolic execution engine in `hevm` is backed by an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_Modulo_Theories) (currently either `z3` or `cvc4` are supported).
-Expressions involving non-linear arithmetic (multiplication, divison or exponentiation by symbolic variables) are extremely challenging or impossible for SMT solvers, and it will often not be practical to symbolically execute tests involving lots of non-linear arithmetic.
+Expressions involving non-linear arithmetic (multiplication, division or exponentiation by symbolic variables) are extremely challenging or impossible for SMT solvers, and it will often not be practical to symbolically execute tests involving lots of non-linear arithmetic.